-I started with a box top (20"x8"x2") and sewed a beanie cap in the middle for support.
+To start with, I took a box top (20″x8″x2″) and sewed a beanie cap in the middle for support.
 I made a frame out of balsa wood.
 I draped yellow bulk craft felt over the frame and sewed the sides together by hand using a blanket stitch.

-I added 6" strips of white and brown felt for the shirt and pants.
+Then, I added 6″ strips of white and brown felt for the shirt and pants.
 All of the detail work was hand stitched.
 It took me approximetely 8-10 hours to make.
 He absolutely loved it!

 Total Spent: $25